hkirk/swtafp-slides/slides/13/error-handling.md

 ----

-* return - wraps a data type in monand type
+* return - wraps a data type in monad type
 * bind - transform the encapsulated value by a function `'A -> M<'B>`

 ```fsharp